zvakanaka/pi-boot-maker/README.md

 # Raspberry Pi Boot USB Maker
 Downloads and writes the latest Pi OS to a USB device.
 Also sets up [WiFi, SSH](https://www.raspberrypi.org/documentation/configuration/boot_folder.md), and the needed boot files for USB boot.

 This automates the 2nd half of [Jeff Geerlings instructions](https://www.jeffgeerling.com/blog/2020/im-booting-my-raspberry-pi-4-usb-ssd).
-YOU STILL HAVE TO DO THE FIRST HALF (steps 1-6) SPECIFIED [HERE](https://www.jeffgeerling.com/blog/2020/im-booting-my-raspberry-pi-4-usb-ssd) ONCE.
+YOU STILL HAVE TO DO THE FIRST HALF ONCE (steps 1-6) SPECIFIED [HERE](https://www.jeffgeerling.com/blog/2020/im-booting-my-raspberry-pi-4-usb-ssd).

 # WARNINGS
 - USB boot is still in [beta](https://www.raspberrypi.org/forums/viewtopic.php?t=274595)